Manufacturing sector Advice and information

 In an industry characterised by precision, efficiency, and often physically demanding work, the challenges posed by menopause can sometimes be overlooked.

 However, understanding and accommodating the needs of employees experiencing menopause is essential for maintaining a productive and supportive workplace.
-These information is designed to foster awareness, promote dialogue, and implement effective strategies for managing menopause-related issues in manufacturing settings.
+This information is designed to foster awareness, promote dialogue, and implement effective strategies for managing menopause-related issues in manufacturing settings

 Top tips for employers